Bulls fire coach Jim Boylen after missing playoffs again - WHIZ News

 Kenny Atkinson led the Brooklyn Nets to a playoff appearance in 2019.
 But he was fired this past March with a 118-190 record over four seasons.

-AP Basketball Writer Brian Mahoney and AP Sports Writer Andrew Seligman contributed to this report.
+AP Sports Writer Andrew Seligman and AP Basketball Writer Brian Mahoney contributed to this report.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports